cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

  * Uses a RESTful API using the JSON:API data format. - JSON:API Spec https://jsonapi.org/
  * The Ember application will use Ember Data to request and normalize the data.
  * Since the API meets the JSON:API spec serializing and normalizing the data is handled out of the box.
+ * Each entity has its own UUID as an identifier.

 ## Endpoints